aupac/ember-aupac-db-reverse-engineering/README.md

 Once downloaded, copy the `.jar` file to  `db-reverse-engineering/drvers/` in your project.

-* I Will accept pull requests to update/add driver links.
+* I will accept pull requests to update/add driver links.

 #### Step 2 - Setup your database connection